mixer/developer-docs/pages/01.guides/01.mixplay/05.CustomControls/03.GettingStartedWithPreact/doc.md

 When thinking about controls, it's important to remember that there are two consumers: the web frontend as seen by viewers and the Interactive Studio as seen by other developers and some streamers.
 You are free to only focus on the viewers if you don't need to use the Studio and don't intend to share your integration with other developers.
 But, keeping this duality in mind is important for understanding the considerations around which controls are designed.

-In the Preact Custom Control framework, an Interactive control is "just" a class, that happens to be decorated with #[code @Mixer.Control].
+In the Preact Custom Control framework, an Interactive control is "just" a class, that happens to be decorated with `@Mixer.Control`.
 The decorator registers the class internally and it is also examined by the CDK during the upload process, to allow the control to be edited and placed in the Studio.
 We also provide a useful base component, [PreactControl](https://github.com/mixer/cdk-preact-starter/blob/master/src/alchemy/preact/Control.tsx).

 ```jsx